 Initial meetings with Project Team and Mentor to 2024

 All applicants must have demonstrated experience in the following areas:

-- in project management as related to the creation of public artwork, visual art and/or design
+- Experience in project management as related to the creation and installation of public artwork, visual art and/or design.

-Submissions will be evaluated based on previous artwork and projects, qualifications, artistic practice, and approach to engaging the community.
+Submissions will be evaluated based on previous artwork and projects, qualifications, artistic practice and approach to engaging with the community.
 Shortlisted artists will be required to submit a budget and references in the second stage.

 6. Submission requirements

 Your submission must include all sections listed below.